Joseph Wu

-Wu Jau-shieh (吳釗燮 (Wú Zhāoxiè, Ngô͘ Chiau-siat); born October 31, 1954), also known by his English name Joseph Wu, is a Taiwanese political scientist and diplomat currently serving as secretary-general of the National Security Council since 2024.
+Wu Jau-shieh (吳釗燮 (Wú Zhāoxiè); born October 31, 1954), also known by his English name Joseph Wu, is a Taiwanese political scientist and diplomat currently serving as secretary-general of the National Security Council since 2024.
 He was formerly the foreign minister from 2018 to 2024 and secretary-general to the presidential office of Tsai Ing-wen from 2017 to 2018.

 After earning his doctorate from Ohio State University, Wu became a political science professor.
 From 2007 to 2008, he was Chief Representative of Taiwan to the United States as the head of the Taipei Economic and Cultural Representative Office in Washington, D.C., having been appointed to that position by President Chen Shui-bian to succeed his predecessor, David Lee, who was appointed Minister of Foreign Affairs.
 On February 26, 2018, he succeeded Lee in that role as well.

 Early life and education

 Wu was born in Changhua on October 31, 1954.
-After graduating from Taichung Municipal Taichung First Senior High School, Wu studied political science at National Chengchi University and graduated with a Bachelor of Arts (B.A.) in 1978.
+After graduating from Taichung Municipal First Senior High School, Wu studied political science at National Chengchi University and graduated with a Bachelor of Arts (B.A.) in 1978.
 He then completed graduate studies in the United States, where he earned a Master of Arts (M.A.) in political science from the University of Missouri in 1982 and his Ph.D. in political science from Ohio State University (OSU) in 1989 with a specialization in comparative politics and international relations.

 As a graduate student at OSU, Wu worked as a staff researcher at the university's political research laboratory from 1984 to 1988 and as a teaching associate from 1988 to 1989.
 His doctoral dissertation was titled, "Toward another miracle?
 Impetuses and obstacles in Taiwan's democratization."
 His doctoral advisors were professors Bradley Richardson, Richard Gunther, and Chang Hao.